wesley-trust/wesleytrust-com/_posts/2021-04-07-graph-api-locations-config.md

 ## European Free Trade Area
 This definition is available here: [REF-04][location-ref4], which you can access from my GitHub.

-This contains EU members: Iceland, Liechtenstein and Norway and non-EU member: Switzerland, forming the EFTA.
+This contains EEA members: Iceland, Liechtenstein and Norway and non-EEA member: Switzerland, forming the EFTA.

 _Often combined with the [CTA](#british-isles-common-travel-area), [SA, Gibraltar](#european-schengen-area-gibraltar) and [EEA](#european-economic-area) to target the majority of Europe._